jecode93/vet-clinic-database/README.md

 # 📖 Vet clinic database <a name="about-project"></a>

 > In this project, I use a relational database to create the initial data structure for a vet clinic.
-I create a table to store animals's information, insert some data into it, and query it.
+I create a table to store animals' information, insert some data, and query it.

 **Vet clinic database** is a relational database create to store animals's information, insert some data into it, and query it.